andela-jwan/rails_testing_with_capybara/README.md

     <% end %>
     ```

-    In the form_for, Rails is smart enough to check the variable inside the form_for argument.
+    In the form_for ([rails helper](http://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_for)), Rails is smart enough to check the variable inside the form_for argument.
 It can take either a symbol or an instance variable.
 If we pass it an instance variable, it checks whether this instance variable has an ID or not.
-If it does not (like in this case), it knows that we are using a new form and will redirect to the create action of the vendorsController.
+If it does not (like in this case), it knows that we are using a new form and will redirect to the create action of the vendorsController when we hit the submit button.
 If it does have an ID, it would redirect to the update action of the VendorsController.
+In this case, we will be redirected to the create action of the VendorsController after we hit submit.

     From this [link](http://apidock.com/rails/ActionView/Helpers/FormHelper/form_for):
     > In the examples just shown, although not indicated explicitly, we still need to use the :url option in order to specify where the form is going to be sent.
 However, further simplification is possible if the record passed to form_for is a resource, i.e. it corresponds to a set of RESTful routes, e.g. defined using the resources method in config/routes.rb.
 In this case Rails will simply infer the appropriate URL from the record itself.
-For example,

     If we rerun tests, we get this error: